 Oil, for frying

-Add the pork, soy sauce, sesame oil, chili flakes, chives, cabbage and ginger to a large bowl and mix to combine.
+Add the pork, soy sauce, sesame oil, chili flakes, chives, cabbage, 1/4 cup of water and ginger to a large bowl and mix to combine.
 Do not overmix the pork or else the filling will be tough once cooked.
 Once combined, set aside.

-Add the water to a small bowl.
+Add the extra 2 tablespoons of water to a small bowl.
 You will need this to seal the potsticker wrappers once they are stuffed.

 Next, set up your assembly line.
-Place the potsticker wrappers, pork mixture and water in a line or in a way that can be easily accessed.
-Line a baking tray with parchment paper and set it near the assembly line so you can set the potsticker on these once they are wrapped.
+Line up the potsticker wrappers, pork mixture and water.
+Line a baking tray with parchment paper and set it near the assembly line so you can set the potstickers on these once they are wrapped.

 To cook: Heat 1 tablespoon of oil in a frying pan over medium-high heat.
 Once hot, add the gyoza, making sure to leave space between them so they don’t stick together.
 Fry the potstickers for 2-3 minutes or until the bottoms are golden brown.